 Stop Lock

-All of these locking systems weigh about the same so make sure you understand your particular locking system and can operate it well under the conditions you will be using the poles.
+All of these locking systems weigh about the same, so make sure you understand your particular locking system and can operate it well under the conditions in which you will be using the poles.

 -